The New Superfood

 What are the components of seaweed that make it a functional food?

 Seaweed contains several different types of polysaccharides, all of which play a functional role within the body.
-Polysaccharides are the main reason seaweed is receiving increased attention in the nutrition and scientific realm.
+Polysaccharides are the main reason for the increased attention seaweed is getting in the nutrition and scientific realm.
 Functional polysaccharides contain several different compounds responsible for immunomodulation, antitumor, antithrombotic, anticoagulant, anti-mutagenic, anti-inflammatory, antimicrobial, and antiviral activities in the body.

 Seaweed contains phytochemicals-compounds that possess strong antioxidant properties-working against oxidative stress in the body.